In 2014, the Washington State Legislature created the Uniform Real Property Transfer on Death Act (RCW 64.80).

-A transfer on death deed creates no present interest in the beneficiary to the property.
-A transfer on death deed does not affect the owner’s right to transfer or encumber the property.
+A Transfer on Death Deed creates no present interest in the beneficiary to the property and does not affect the owner’s right to transfer or encumber the property.
 The Deed is moot if the property is sold.

 See a Sample Transfer on Death Deed Below:

 Pursuant to RCW Chapter 64.80, the Washington Uniform Real Property Transfer On Death Act, for no consideration, an unmarried person, at the death of does hereby CONVEY, TRANSFER, and RELEASE, all right, title, and interest in, and to, the below described real property in King County, Washington, as follows:

 To as their sole and separate property, as Joint Tenants with Right of Survivorship.

 Commonly known as: 4919 N. Main Street, Bellevue, WA 98006

 Legally described as:

 LOT 12, BLOCK 9, NORTH MAIN ADDITION, AS PER PLAT RECORDED IN VOLUME “N” OF PLATS, PAGE 49;

 SITUATE IN THE CITY OF BELLEVUE, COUNTY OF KING, STATE OF WASHINGTON.

 Pursuant to RCW 64.80.100 (5), a transfer on death deed transfers property without covenant or warranty of title.